Ambitious Optimists

 Published by Neil Thanedar

-Neil Thanedar is an entrepreneur, investor, scientist, altruist, and author.
-He is the founder & GP of Utopic, a pre-seed biotech VC fund investing in the future of science.
-He is also the founder & chairman of Air to All, a 501(c)3 nonprofit medical device startup, and Labdoor, a consumer watchdog with $7M+ in funding and 20M+ users.
+Neil Thanedar is an entrepreneur, investor, scientist, activist, and author.
+He is currently the founder & chairman of Labdoor (YC W15), a consumer watchdog with $7M+ in funding and 20M+ users, and Air to All, a 501(c)3 nonprofit medical device startup.
 He previously co-founded Avomeen Analytical Services, a product development and testing lab acquired for $30M+ in 2016.
-He has also served as Executive Director of The Detroit Partnership and Senior Advisor to his father Shri Thanedar in his campaigns for Governor, State Representative, and US Congress in Michigan.
+Neil has also served as Executive Director of The Detroit Partnership and Senior Advisor to his father Shri Thanedar in his campaigns for Governor, State Representative, and US Congress in Michigan.